gcouti/pypagAI/README.md

 PypagAI
 =======

-PypagAI is a easy and fast framework experiment Question Answering (QA) problems
+PypagAI is a easy and fast framework to experiment Question Answering (QA) problems

 Why PypagAI?
 ============

-It was inspired on Facebook's dialog framework, [ParlAI](), but it is easier and faster to test models.
+PypagAI was inspired on Facebook's dialog framework, [ParlAI](), but it is easier and faster to test models.
-It is very easy to integrate new [Keras]() and [TensorFlow]() models
+It uses [Sacred]() as experiments backend and is very easy to integrate new [Keras]() and [TensorFlow]() models

-The framework uses [Sacred]() as experiments backend

 How to run
 ==========

-Easy and if you know Sacred it's easier!
+To run with default configurations

 ```shell
 python -m experiment.qa_experiment -u